County seat: Function

 The old courthouse in Centreville, Maryland, the county seat of Queen Anne's County, Maryland, U.S.

 In most of the United States, a county is an administrative or political subdivision of a state that consists of a geographic area with specific boundaries and usually some level of governmental authority.
 The city, town, or populated place that houses county government is known as the seat of its county.
-Generally, the county legislature, county courthouse, sheriff's department headquarters, hall of records, jail and correctional facility are located in the county seat, though some functions (such as highway maintenance, which usually requires a large garage for vehicles, along with asphalt and salt storage facilities) may also be located or conducted in other parts of the county, especially if it is geographically large.
+Generally, the county legislature, county courthouse, sheriff's department headquarters, hall of records, jail and correctional facility are located in the county seat.
+However, some functions (such as highway maintenance, which usually requires activity right across the county, as well as a central location from which to deploy vehicles, asphalt, road salt, etc) may be located in other parts of the county, especially if it is geographically large or the county seat is not relatively central and accessible to most parts of the county.

 A county seat is usually an incorporated municipality.
 The exceptions include the county seats of counties that have no incorporated municipalities within their borders, such as Arlington County, Virginia, where the county seat is the entire county.
 Ellicott City, the county seat of Howard County, Maryland, is the largest unincorporated county seat in the United States, followed by Towson, the county seat of Baltimore County, Maryland.
 Likewise, some county seats may not be incorporated in their own right, but are located within incorporated municipalities.
 For example, Cape May Court House, New Jersey, though unincorporated, is a section of Middle Township, an incorporated municipality.
 In some states, often those that were among the original Thirteen Colonies, county seats include or formerly included "Court House" as part of their name, such as Spotsylvania Courthouse, Virginia.

 U.S. counties with more than one county seat

 Most counties have only one county seat.
-However, some counties in Alabama, Arkansas, California, Georgia, Iowa, Kentucky, Massachusetts, Mississippi, Missouri, New Hampshire, New York, and Vermont have two or more county seats, usually located on opposite sides of the county.
+However, some counties in Alabama, Arkansas, Georgia, Iowa, Kentucky, Massachusetts, Mississippi, Missouri, New Hampshire, New York, and Vermont have two or more county seats, usually located on opposite sides of the county.
 Examples include Harrison County, Mississippi, which has both Biloxi and Gulfport as county seats, and Hinds County, Mississippi, which has both Raymond and the state capital of Jackson.
 The practice of multiple county seat towns dates from the days when travel was difficult.
 There have been few efforts to eliminate the two-seat arrangement, since a county seat is a source of civic pride for the towns involved, along with providing employment opportunities.

-By virtue of the unique term endemic only to its state, Bennington County, Vermont is US only county to have two "shire towns", being Manchester, Vermont as the North Shire and the eponymously named Bennington as the South Shire; the rugged topography in the rural county necessitates two accessible seats of government.
+By virtue of the unique term endemic only to its state, Bennington County, Vermont is the only county in the US to have two "shire towns", being Manchester, Vermont as the North Shire and the eponymously named Bennington as the South Shire; the rugged topography in the rural county necessitates two accessible seats of government.

-There are 33 counties with multiple county seats in 11 states:
+There are 33 counties with multiple county seats, found in 11 states: